Short-Term Disability (STD)

 How can I cancel my Long-Term Disability insurance benefits?

-If you would like to discontinue your coverage for Long Term Disability, you may do so at any time by sending the PEF Membership Benefits Program a written request with your name, date, PEF Membership Identification Number (MIN), and signature to: PEF Membership Benefits Program, 10 Airline Drive, Suite 101, Albany, NY 12205.
+If you would like to discontinue your coverage for LTD, you may do so at any time by sending the PEF Membership Benefits Program (PEF MBP) a written request with your name, date, PEF Membership Identification Number (MIN), and signature to the address found on the bottom of pefmbp.com, or you may email your information to PEF MBP Insurance.
 Please make sure you are specific about which type of insurance you wish to cancel.
-Cancellations are effective the day PEF MBP receives your request, and deductions will be stopped on the next available payroll.
-PEF MBP will mail an acknowledgement letter regarding your cancellation, which will include the effective date of your cancellation.
+Cancellations are effective the day PEF MBP receives your request and deductions will be stopped on the next available payroll.
+PEF MBP will mail an acknowledgement letter that will include the effective date of your cancellation.
+The online insurance application is not an acceptable way to cancel coverage.
+If you have questions, please contact PEF MBP at (800) 767-1840, or (518) 785-1900, ext.
+243, opt.
+2.

-Do I have to provide Evidence of Insurability when I enroll?
+Do I have to provide Evidence of Insurability when I apply for Group Term Life insurance?

-If you enroll within 240 days of the date you first become eligible (240 days from date of hire) to become a member of PEF, coverage will automatically be approved for up to three times your Basic Annual Earnings.
-In addition, you may elect $20,000 of spouse coverage and $15,000 of coverage for each eligible dependent child.
-Coverage that does not require proof of good health will begin the day your enrollment form is received by the PEF Membership Benefits Program.
-If you request coverage after the 240-day period, you will be required to complete and submit an Evidence of Insurability application, and coverage will begin on the date Sun Life approves your application.
+If you are a new employee (on the job less than 240 days) in the Professional, Scientific & Technical (PS&T) unit, you may apply with, no medical questions asked¹, for up to three times your Basic Annual Earnings.
+In addition, you may elect $20,000 of spouse/domestic partner coverage and $15,000 of coverage for each eligible dependent child.
+Coverage that does not require proof of good health will begin the day your enrollment form is received by the PEF MBP.
+If we do not receive your insurance application(s) within 240 days of your date of hire with the PS&T unit, you can still apply for the insurance(s), but you will also need to complete a Evidence of Insurability (EOI) form, which must be approved by Sun Life before coverage can begin.

 Can I apply for Group Term Life insurance coverage on my dependents only?